'Masters of our destiny': Myanmar's Wa rebels in show of force - Journal du Cameroun

 A barrage of colourful flares ended the parade as thousands of people in ethnic clothes joined the ranks of military in the sports ground — a show of loyalty in a highly militarised area.

 “I became Wa soldier when I was about 13 years old.
-My younger brother is also a soldier,” a 32-year-old USWA recruit told AFP, also requesting not to be named.
+My younger brother is also a soldier,” a 32-year-old UWSA recruit told AFP, also requesting not to be named.

 “As a Wa, you have to serve the army.”